BenShutt/CollectionUI/README.md

 ### Manager

-An example of an `@Observable` that loads models (via an dummy asynchronous load) for layout in the masonry.
+An example of an `@Observable` that loads models (via a dummy asynchronous load) for layout in the masonry.

 ### Model

-A simply dummy model that is rendered in the cells.
-They each have a fixed and random height to achieve the masonry design.
+A simply dummy model that is rendered as cells in the collection view.
+They each have a random (and then fixed) height to achieve the masonry design.